Updated on 8 December 2022

 David Hockney is undoubtedly one of the most famous and multidisciplinary artists of his generation.
-He now lives and works in Normandy, where he spent much of 2020 creating The Arrival of Spring (currently on display at the Royal Academy in London) and the ever-changing lights of the Normandy countryside.
+He now lives and works in Normandy, where he spent much of 2020 creating The Arrival of Spring and picturing the ever-changing lights of the Normandy countryside.
 Let’s take a tour of all the places associated with the modern master of colour…

 How Hockney fell in love with Normandy